ghdtldus/Theodore/README.md

 # Infinite Menu Background Animation

-A page transition with an animated SVG path for a menu that has an infinite background animation.
+A page transition with an animated SVG path for a menu that has an infinite background animation..

 ![Image Title](https://tympanus.net/codrops/wp-content/uploads/2021/11/Theodore_feat.jpg)